 Difficult to describe in any greater detail without offering up spoilers, which in a mystery film which would be somewhat, well, spoiling.

-The film plays with like short looping sections of story, which start with the lead character (played by horror veteran Danielle Harris) in the same location (the drivers seat of a Corvette Stingray no less) and end with her passing out in the hospital, rebooting the sequence.
+The film plays with like short looping sections of story, which start with the lead character in the same location (the drivers seat of a Corvette Stingray no less) and end with her passing out in the hospital, rebooting the sequence.
 Each time she revives she is able to make a little more progress with her escape and offering us little tit-bits of exposition, so we can figure out just what the fudge is going on.

 Within the sections there are some characters which are ‘friendlies’, whereas most, namely the hospital surgeons and orderlies, are hostile.
 As I said in the opener, time is very disjointed in this film, and often we meet the various characters at different stages in their ‘looping’ attempts to escape.

 Sound confusing?
 Well, to be honest it makes more sense when you watch it, although ultimately, it doesn’t really develop much past this mechanic.
 I didn’t get 100% of what was happening (perhaps a second viewing would have helped here), and then there is an ending, which seemed like it could have been a really clever twist, or a not so clever cop out!
 I still haven’t decided for myself.

 Beyond the story, which is intriguing throughout, there are some nice sections of gore, great practical effects and some reasonably horrific operations performed on often live victims.
 They are not that frequent, so don’t expect a slasher, but it was a nice touch to give the cat and mouse run around sequences a little more context – I certainly wouldn’t have wanted to have gotten caught!